fplmarques/compile5numbers/README.md

 ** Distribution **

 The distribution is a summary of the frequency of individual values or ranges of values for a variable.
 One of the most common ways to describe a single variable is with a frequency distribution (Trochim, 2006).
 In Figure 1A you will find the frequency distribution of the total length of Ahamulina catarina compiled by Marques et al. (2012).
 Another way of describing the distribution of this data would be by a histogram of the probability densities (Figure 1B).
-This is simply a rescaling of the y-axis to make the areas of the bars sum 2).
+This is simply a rescaling of the y-axis to make the areas of the bars sum<sup>[2]</sup>.
 Under the density scale, the probability of sampling at random an observation that has between 30 and 35 mm is equal to the proportion of the summed area of the bars that encompasses this interval in the histogram.
 Finally, in Figure 1C we represent a theoretical Probability Density Function (PDF), assuming a normal distribution (i.e., the most popular bell-shaped, symmetric distribution) defined by two parameters estimated from the data, one which matches the theoretical central tendency and the other that matches the theoretical spread – which we will discuss in detail below.
 For density functions, the area below the curve defines the probability of withdrawing a random sample witing that area.
 Hence the total area under the curve is one, which is the same to say that a measure has a probability of 1.0 to assume one of the possible values in the range defined by the distribution.

 <p align="center">
   <img src="./figures/F01_ahamulina_tl_all_distribution.jpg" alt="drawing" width="900"/>